M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 34 active-X
+Version 9.9 revision 35 active-X
-A smal fix in EditBox (from M2000 GUI system)
+A bug removed for functions members of groups when passed by reference.
+The bug start exist from the last3 or 4 revisions.
-There are some new modules in info file using the new additions
+A new module BOOK4 show the fix.
+Exist in updated info file.
+See instructions bellow.

 George Karras, Kallithea Attikis, Greece.